 Data backs up this common-sense assertion: Research found that people retain 65% of the information they see — but only 10% of the information they hear — and spend 39% less time searching for the content they need when it’s displayed in infographic format.

 One of the most compelling uses for this functional format?
 Timeline graphics.
 These date and data delivery vehicles offer a way to quickly communicate important information — from key dates in your company’s history to upcoming project milestones or predicted market trends.

 Of course, it’s one thing to see the value in timeline graphics and another to actually create attractive and effective visuals.
+There are a number of great timeline makers out there.
 In this piece, we’ll tackle timeline tactics for familiar applications including Google Docs, Word, Excel, Google Sheets, and Powerpoint.

 8 Free Business Timeline Templates